 Half a century of research has provided us with the knowledge and tools to resolve bottlenecks in photosynthesis.
 Computer models identify the weak links; genetic engineering resolves them with precision and speed.
 The model’s predictions are first tested in model plants, and only successful approaches are incorporated into the project's four staple crops: rice, cassava, cowpeas, and soybeans.
 Because photosynthesis is the same in many plants, RIPE technologies can one day be transferred to other crops.

 RIPE formed in 2012, funded by a five-year, $25-million grant from the Bill and Melinda Gates Foundation.
-In 2015, RIPE partnered with Syngenta to evaluate and advance the project's intellectual property.
+In 2017, the project received a $45 million, five-year reinvestment to continue its transformative work from the Bill & Melinda Gates Foundation, the Foundation for Food and Agriculture Research, and the U.K. Department for International Development.
 As a partner of the Gates Foundation, RIPE will ensure smallholder farmers in developing countries will have global access to the project's intellectual property.